Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Methods

 From the effective Lagrangian, we can determine the general form of the superconducting coherence length, as motivated by the Ginzburg-Landau theory:

 where the overall coherence length is governed by both the conventional contribution and the quantum metric~\cite{GL,ACL_QM}.
-The conventional contribution $\xi_\mathrm{con}$ depends on the band dispersion with the similar form as a conventional s-wave superconductor and it vanishes in the flat-band limit.
+The conventional contribution $\xi_\mathrm{con}$ depends on the band dispersion with a similar form as a conventional s-wave superconductor, and it vanishes in the flat-band limit.
 The quantum metric part $\xi_\mathrm{qm}$ exclusively appears as a multi-band effect, and it is determined by the quantum metric $g_{ij}$.
-The coherence length $\xi$ will be scaled as $\xi=(\frac{T_{\mathrm{MF}}-T}{T_{\mathrm{MF}}})^{-1/2}\xi_\mathrm{GL}$ since the GL theory is developed around $T\rightarrow T_\mathrm{MF}$, while we extract the GL coherence length $\xi_\mathrm{GL}$ as in the standard way.
-In the following subsection, we will study the case that is relevant to the IVC-SC state, for which the mass gap $m\gg T_{\mathrm{MF}}$.
-Details of the analytical calculation and a brief discussion of the $m\ll T_{\mathrm{MF}}$ regime are included in the supplementary material \cite{supp}.
+The coherence length $\xi$ will be scaled as $\xi=(\frac{T_{\mathrm{MF}}-T}{T_{\mathrm{MF}}})^{-1/2}\xi_\mathrm{GL}$ since the Ginzburg-Landau theory is developed around $T\rightarrow T_\mathrm{MF}$, while we extract the Ginzburg-Landau coherence length $\xi_\mathrm{GL}$ as in the standard way.
+We comment that Eqs.~(\ref{eq:projection}-\ref{eq:l_c}) are applicable to any microscopic model, such as an IVC state in RTG, which hosts two valleys with dispersion $\epsilon_+(\mathbf{q})=\epsilon_-(\mathbf{-q})$, and has local attractive interaction between time-reversal copies of the same quasiparticle, which can be realized with onsite intervalley interaction given by Eq.~\eqref{eq:Hint}.
+In the Sec.~Result, we have studied the case that is relevant to the IVC-SC state, for which the mass gap $m\gg T_{\mathrm{MF}}$, in particular when the chemical potential is near the band gap.
+Details of the analytical calculation and a brief discussion of the $m\ll T_{\mathrm{MF}}$ regime are included in the supplementary material \cite{supp}. \\ Below we will illustrate with the case of $m\gg T_{\mathrm{MF}}$, when the chemical potential satisfies $\beta_{\mathrm{MF}}(\mu-m)\gg1$, thus away from the mass gap.
+The mean-field temperature can be solved self-consistently by Eq.~\eqref{eq:TMF}: